engwen/owlMagicComment/readMeEn.md

                 // Do whatever you want to do.
 Don't forget that SpringContextUtil in this package can help you get beans here. return  (obj)-> System.out.println("hhhhhhh");
                 }
+                //also, you can use this
+                public static void SystemOutYYYYY(OwlObserved owlObserved) {
+                  //ode to be executed by the observer，Do whatever you want to do System.out.println("----------yyy---------");
+                }
         }

     after